orcfax/docs/docs/FAQ/FACT_token.md

 # $FACT token

 ## 1. Where can I find the Orcfax tokenomics?

-You can find the tokenomics in our ISPO [Prospectus](https://orcfax.io/assets/Orcfax-ISPO-Prospectus--March15-2023.pdf).
-Our CEO Peter also participated in a [Twitterspace](https://twitter.com/i/status/1647964885009965061) with Xerberus.io where the Orcfax Tokenomics were discussed in more detail.

-We are also in the final stages of the Orcfax whitepaper which will more thoroughly document project tokenomics.
+We are in the final stages of the Orcfax whitepaper which will more thoroughly document project tokenomics.

 ## 2. Will there be a Public/Private sale?